 Our default height is 3.5 inches.
+Some companies mow at 3 inches or lower.
+Gray and Grandpa mows at 3.5 inches or higher.
 Why?
-Well, simply put, the higher the better.
-Plants have 3 broad tissue types.
+Simply put, the higher the better.
+Plants have 3 broad tissue types; tips of the grass, the crown, and the root system.
 Picture a tree.
-It has leaves, a trunk, and roots.
-Grass has similar qualities but the leaves are blades of grass: instead of a trunk, grass has what is called a crown, and roots are roots.
-When grass is mowed to low it can damage the crown of the grass much like cutting the trunk of a tree, causing dramatic damage.
-Grass which is mowed taller will have a larger boundary layer surrounding them, reducing evotranspiration which conserves soil moisture and keeps the turf cooler for longer periods of time.
+It has branches of leaves, a trunk, and roots.
+Grass has similar qualities but the branches of leaves are blades of grass.
+Instead of a trunk, grass has what is called a crown.
+And roots are roots.
+When grass is mowed to low it can damage the crown of the grass much like cutting the trunk of a tree, causing unnecessary damage.
+Trimming a tree is done to remove dead or unwanted branches and cutting the trunk is not recommended by professionals.
+The crown or trunk of grass is more difficult to notice.
+Grass which is mowed taller will have a larger boundary layer surrounding them, reducing the chance of damaging the crown.
+Mowing taller also reduces evapotranspiration which conserves soil moisture and keeps the turf cooler for longer periods of time.
 This is especially important during hot summer months.
 Taller grass also has a larger photosynthetic region which is the area responsible for feeding the plant using the suns energy, water, and carbon dioxide from the air.
-Height is best changed in spring to help grass grow in thicker and more evenly before the summer heat.
+Finally, tall grass has longer roots.
+Longer roots can access more water from deeper beneath the soil resulting in less need for costly irrigation.
+Height is best changed in spring to help grass grow in thicker and more evenly before summer heat.

 Grass clippings are around 90% water and the remaining percent is plant nutrients such as NPK (fertilizer) which people pay to have applied to their lawn.
 If a lawn is bagged you are directly taking water and nutrients away from your lawn.
-Mulching is done because it is more efficient and mimics natural systems more closely.
-The return of the clippings sequesters carbon into the soil and when there is carbon it is like a magic bullet that improves the soils chemical, biological and physical properties.
-Such properties increase the vigor of the grass grown in the soil and reduce runoff, increasing the soil water holding capacity and promotes natural nutrient cycling from the soil microbes.
+Mulching is done because it mimics natural systems more closely.
+The return of the clippings sequesters carbon into the soil.
+When carbon is added to soil it improves the chemical, biological and physical properties much like fertilizer applications.
+Such properties increase the vigor of the grass grown in the soil and reduce runoff.
+This increases water holding capacity and promotes natural nutrient cycling from the soil microbes.
 So bagging Vs. mulch?
-Mulching wins, by a long shot.
+Mulching wins, by a long shot!

 6342 seward ave, lincoln, NE 68507, us